Azure-Samples/ai-hub-gateway-solution-accelerator/CITADEL-README.md

 | **📊 Container Apps** | Containerized AI applications and microservices |
 | **📦 Container Registry** | Container image registry for AI workloads |

 > **Note:** CAS deployment is optional and represents the AI development velocity pillar.
-Multiple spokes can connect to a single CGH.
+Multiple spokes can connect to a single Citadel Governance Hub.

 ---